earthly/website/blog/_posts/2021-07-23-command-line-tools.md

  - mcfly
  - gitupdate
  - zoxide
-excerpt: "In this article, the author shares six command-line tools that can enhance productivity for programmers.
+excerpt: In this article, the author shares six command-line tools that can enhance productivity for programmers.
 These tools include `broot` for navigating directories, `funky` for customizing shell functions, `FZF` for fuzzy searching, `McFly` for command-line completion, `zoxide` for improved directory navigation, and `GitUpdate` for simplified git commits.
-The author also mentions other helpful command-line tools and invites readers to share their own suggestions."
+The author also mentions other helpful command-line tools and invites readers to share their own suggestions.
 ---

 Lately, I've been doing a lot more things at the command line.
 I'm not a hard-core terminal guy -- I use VSCode more than Vim -- but I'm always surprised at the number of complex tasks that can be done using just the POSIX standard command-line tools like `grep`, `cat` and `sort`.